Connection between cosmological time and the constants of Nature: Minisuperspace as a dispersive medium

 \section{Minisuperspace as a dispersive medium}

-The arguments in Section~\ref{IdealClocks} for variables $\alpha$, $X_\alpha$ and $T_\alpha$ are persuasive, but realistic only in idealized situations, such as when there is only one fluid filling the Universe.
-Unfortunately the real world does not oblige.
-In some cases such variables cannot be found.
-For example, at the crossover between 2 epochs dominated by different fluids, we will find an $X$ variable which is a function not only of $b$ but also of $\alpha$ (see next Section).
-In such cases it is more fruitful to revert to the original variables (e.g. $b$ instead of any $X(b)$) and regard minisuperspace as a dispersive medium.
+The arguments in Section~\ref{MSSred} for linearizing variables $\alpha$, $X_\alpha$ and $T_\alpha$ are straightforward to apply only when one fluid dominates the Universe.
+The real world, however, is more complicated.
+For example, at the crossover between 2 epochs dominated by different fluids, we will find an $X$ variable which is a function not only of $b$ but also of $\alpha$ (as can be seen from the prescription leading to (\ref{Xalphadef}), and will be found explicitly in the next Section).
+In such cases it is more fruitful to revert to the original variable $b$ (instead of any function $X(b)$) and regard minisuperspace as a dispersive medium.
 From this point of view the variables $\alpha$, $X_\alpha$ and $T_\alpha$, when they exist, are the ``linearizing variables'' of the dispersive medium, to use the terminology of~\cite{DSR}.
 They can and should be used where they exist, but more generally we should face the dispersive nature of minisuperspace head on.

 In the general case we can still define times $\bm T$ for the various $\bm \alpha$, impose the monochromatic ansatz (\ref{gensol}), and find the spatial solutions $\psi_s$, which in general will not be plane waves in any $X(b)$ variable independent of $\alpha$.
 The monochromatic solutions can still be superposed into peaked wave-packets, as in (\ref{gensol}).
 However it is important to realize that, as with any other dispersive medium, the envelope of such packets moves with a group speed that should not be confused with the phase speed.